For the Purrbabies

 In this assessment, you will answer questions as follows:

-We hope to offer a downloadable or interactive tool soon, but for now, use the scoring system to keep track of your pet’s quality of life.
+Use the individual results and cumulative score to keep track of your pet’s quality of life.
 Regularly monitoring scores helps you assess your pet’s condition and decide when to seek veterinary advice.
 A higher score suggests a good quality of life, while a lower score may highlight areas needing attention or care.
 This assessment aims to empower you as a pet owner, providing a structured way to understand and improve your pet’s well-being.
 By consistently evaluating these factors, you can make informed decisions to enhance your pet’s overall happiness and health or make the call that it’s time to euthanize.

 Good mental health is necessary for your pet’s overall happiness and engagement with their surroundings.
 Just like humans, pets can experience stress, anxiety, and depression, which can impact their daily life and interactions.
 Observing changes in your pet’s behavior, mood, and how they engage with you and their environment can provide insight into their mental well-being.
 It’s important to understand that maintaining your pet’s mental health not only contributes to their joy but also helps them cope with any physical health challenges they might encounter.
 Let’s explore some questions to help you evaluate your pet’s mental health: